Yoga for Senior People

 2. Baddha Konasana: Baddha Konasana is a sitting exercise, in which a person enjoys a good amount of stretching in the thighs, and spine.
 The practice is great for elongating the spine and keeping the body in good shape.
 Flexibility in the hips and pelvis regions can also be experienced with the practice of Baddha Konasana.
 To perform this asana, one needs to join the soles in front of the pelvis while keeping the body straight in a seated pose.
 Hold the toes with your hands and keep the chest open.

-3 .
-Pranayama: Talking about the most effective Yoga exercises for elders, Pranayama can be the best.
+3. Pranayama: Talking about the most effective Yoga exercises for elders, Pranayama can be the best.
 It is all about breathing, which is the regulator of almost all the body’s metabolic acts.
 The practice of Pranayama is easy and doesn’t require any physical movement of the body.
 It is about inhaling and exhaling constantly to experience peace.
-The practice is effective in boosting blood circulation in an astonishing way and also purifies the red liquid.
+The practice is effective in astonishingly boosting blood circulation and also purifying the red liquid.
 It is highly recommended to aged people, who will experience a boost in many inner body functions.

 Chair Yoga for elders